 The earlier illustrations clearly show hooks with flat cross sections and tapered shafts.
 Even if not apparent from this drawing, it can safely be assumed that the Bosnian hook was similarly shaped, not least in light of Schinnerer remarking that “mass-produced commercially-available crochet hooks are unsuited” for such work.

 Schinnerer further characterizes Bosnian crochet by two decorative techniques.
 One is a raised pattern made by selectively working slip stitches into the front and back loops of the corresponding stitches in the preceding row.
+(These are detailed in the following post.)
 This contradicts the more recent assertion that Bosnian crochet differs from other forms of slip-stitch crochet in that new stitches are consistently worked into the back loops only of the stitches to which they are joined.

 Schinnerer notes that the abutting knitted and crocheted structures are made respectively with hooked knitting needles and the specialized crochet hook, again indicating a significant difference between the shapes of the two implements where the stitches are formed.
 The possibility of these tools having arrived on the Bosnian workbench via separate paths therefore deserves further examination.